ThatGuyAgain42/sandboxrepo/figured out how to make folders/README.md

 > how to add specific files to releases (exe, apk, ect)

-> ~~how to get a link to file contents. sometimes i see css or html that import from github sources that bring you to a page of just the raw source text~~
+> ~~how to get a link to file contents. sometimes i see css or html that import from github sources that bring you to a page of just the raw source text~~ maybe the big "RAW" button

 > hyperlinks in readme files? is it possible?